linleybird/docs/tapi/default.md

         "alerts":
         [
            {
-              "message": "All vehicles are delayed by approx 20 mins from 15:25 due to a technical problem.", "effect": "SignificantDelays"
+              "message": "All vehicles are delayed by approx 20 mins from 15:25 due to a strike.", "effect": "SignificantDelays"
            }
         ]